litanlitudan/skyagi/README.md

 To use example agent configs, download it from here: https://github.com/litanlitudan/skyagi/tree/main/examples (pip install doesn't contain the agent configuration)

-A example agent configuration (Sheldon) looks something like this:
+An example agent configuration (Sheldon) looks something like this:

 ```json
 {